 As fall approaches, leaves falling from the trees can enter our storm drains and river systems.
 Leaves provide excess nutrients and organic matter to streams that can restrict photosynthesis rates, enable algal blooms, and disrupt aquatic food chains.
 By using these leaves in creative ways, like making compost out of leaves, we can prevent excess leaves from entering streams and storm drains.

 Referring to it as “black gold,” gardeners rave over compost made using leaves.
-The deep roots of trees absorb minerals from deep within the soil fall-leaves-400-x-268and transport these minerals to the leaves.
+The deep roots of trees absorb minerals from deep within the soil and transport these minerals to the leaves.
 As a result, leaf compost contains twice as many minerals as manure, another common fertilizer.
 This type of compost also benefits the soil itself, improving structure for all soil types by aerating clay soils, keeping sandy soils moist, and controlling infiltration and evaporation rates.
 Used in combination with regular soil, compost made from leaves is a cheap and easy product to make in the fall.

 To make the most beneficial compost for your garden, try using maple, birch, ash, beech, or fruit tree leaves.
 These types of leaves have been shown to produce the best compost, while other tree leaves may actually harm your garden.
 Oak leaves, for example, are very acidic when they decompose.
 This acidity can harm a wide variety of plants, so oak leaves should only comprise 10-20% of your compost pile.